chr-fritz/knx-exporter/README.md

 - `MetricType` defines the type of the exported metric.
 Can be either `counter` or `gauge`.
 See [Prometheus documentation counter vs. gauge](https://prometheus.io/docs/practices/instrumentation/#counter-vs-gauge-summary-vs-histogram) for more information about it.
+- `ReadStartup` can either be `true` or `false`.
+If set to `true` the KNX Prometheus Exporter will send a `GroupValueRead` telegram to the group address to active ask for a new value once after startup.
+  In contrast to `ReadActive` this sends out a `GroupValueRead` telegram at startuo once.
 - `ReadActive` can either be `true` or `false`.
 If set to `true` the KNX Prometheus Exporter will send a `GroupValueRead` telegram to the group address to active ask for a new value if the last received value is older than `MaxAge`.